animra/Restaurant-Manangement-System-MS-Visio-SQL-/README.md

-# Restaurant-Manangement-System-MS-Visio-SQL
+# Restaurant Manangement System
-Find the attached report for deatiled steps
+Find the attached report for deatiled steps.
+We have used MS Access, MySQL, and Visio for this project.